indigowhale33/FoodRec/README.md

 `/recipes/getPossibleRecipesCombinedWithFriendsPantry/params`-- merge 2 pantries together to get even more possible recipes.
 Useful if you want 2 users to put their ingredients together to see what they can make together.

+`/ingredients/suggestIngredients/params` -- suggests an ingredient that will generate the most recipes if it were added.
+Works!

 More info on these calls in the appropriate `%router.js` file in the \router folder.